Porquerolles: History

 Since 2010, the island also hosts a jazz festival each summer ("Jazz à Porquerolles").

 Climate

 Porquerolles has a hot-summer Mediterranean climate (Köppen climate classification Csa).
 The average annual temperature in Porquerolles is 16.8 C. The average annual rainfall is 605.7 mm with November as the wettest month.
-The temperatures are highest on average in August, at around 24.8 C, and lowest in February, at around 10.3 C. The highest temperature ever recorded in Porquerolles was 38.5 C on 7 August 2003; the coldest temperature ever recorded was -10.0 C on 2 February 1956.
+The temperatures are highest on average in August, at around 24.8 C, and lowest in February, at around 10.3 C. The highest temperature ever recorded in Porquerolles was 38.5 C on 7 August 2003; the lowest temperature ever recorded was -10.0 C on 2 February 1956.